SuperOfficeDocs/superoffice-docs/user-guide/en/document/template-variables.md

 * The date and time in template variables are controlled by the PC's system clock.

 > [!TIP]
-> When you have created a new template document, you have to add it using the **Lists** screen in Settings and maintenance in order to use it in SuperOffice CRM.
+> When you have created a new template document, you have to add it using the **Lists** screen in Settings and maintenance to use it in SuperOffice CRM.

 ## Fill characters